apnadkarni/blt/man/picture.rst

     **-file** *fileName*
       Reads the JPEG file from *fileName*.

+    **-tags** *varName*
+      Specifies the name of a TCL array variable to contain the EXIF tags found in the JPEG input.
+If *varName* is "", tags are not parsed.
+      The default is "".

 *imageName* **export jpg** ?\ *switches* ... ?
     Exports *imageName* into JPEG data.
 If no **-file** or **-data** switch is provided, this command returns the JPEG output as a base64 string.